Tractable Metric Spaces and Magnitude Continuity: Conclusion

 \begin{enumerate} \item Introducing tractable spaces: positive definite, Heine--Borel metric spaces in which all closed balls have finite magnitude. \item Offering several equivalent characterizations of tractable normed vector spaces. \item Providing a characterization of when the one-point property holds in tractable star-shaped spaces and showing that it holds for all tractable normed vector spaces. \item Establishing that the continuity of magnitude on the space of compact subspaces of a tractable space $M$ is equivalent to uniform continuity on finite and compact subspaces of bounded subspaces $B \subseteq M$. \item Applying this framework to the real line: we provide a new proof that magnitude is continuous on compact subspaces of~\(\mathbb{R}\) (with the Hausdorff metric), and show that it is Lipschitz on bounded subspaces. \end{enumerate}

 Although we have shown here continuity of magnitude only for the subspaces of $\RR$, we suspect that it holds much more generally.
-We state this as the following conjecture, which is a generalization of~\cite[Conjecture~1.3]{katsumasa2025magnitudegenericallycontinuousfinite}.
+We state this as the following conjecture, which is a generalization of~\cite[Conjecture~1.3]{katsumasa2025magnitudegenericallycontinuousfinite} (see also discussions in \cite{Meckes-volume}, \cite{Meckes_2023}).

 \begin{conjecture} If the subspace $T \subseteq L_1$ is tractable, then $\mg[\ifsub(T)]\colon \ifsub(T) \to \RR$ and $\mg[\icsub(T)]\colon\icsub(T) \to \RR$ are continuous. \end{conjecture}

 Additionally, we state the following conjecture about Lipschitz continuity of magnitude (cf.~also Remark~\ref{remark:magnitude-continuity-on-natural-numbers}).